-The FTSE® Defensive Kick Out Plan October 2019 is a maximum 7-year 3-week investment offering a potential gross investment return of 8.50% per annum.
+The FTSE® Daily Kick Out Plan December 2019 - Option 1 is a maximum 8-year 2-week investment offering a potential gross investment return of 9% per annum, payable proportionately from the end of year one.

 The FTSE®/STOXX Semi-Annual Super Step-Down Kick Out Plan October 2019 is a maximum 7-year 3-week investment offering a potential gross investment return of 3.50% for each 6-month period that the plan has been in force.